Method: Module#const_missing

 #const_missing(sym) ⇒ Object

 Invoked when a reference is made to an undefined constant in mod.
 It is passed a symbol for the undefined constant, and returns a value to be used for that constant.
-The following code is an example of the same:
+For example, consider:

 def Foo.const_missing(name)